garusm/covid-app/README.md

 # covid-app
-Java based platform.
+Table only, Java based platform.
 Be up to date with COVID-19 cases.